alphagov/govuk-design-system/src/components/language-navigation/index.md

 The code in this component contains a navigation landmark and some hidden text to help users, including users of assistive technology.
 Make sure to translate these attributes as needed.

 `aria-label` (or `ariaLabel` in Nunjucks) labels the component's navigation landmark.
-By default the label is "language", which will be announced by a screen reader as "language navigation".
+By default the label is 'language', which will be announced by a screen reader as 'language navigation'.
 Translate this label to the language of the page it's on.

 Hidden text within the link for each language option (or `languageDescriptionText` in Nunjucks) explains what the link will do.
-For example, “Change the language to English”.
+For example, 'Change the language to English'.
 Translate these to the language you're linking to.

 ### Language navigation on dark backgrounds